legendy4141/LanceDB/docs/src/embeddings/legacy.md

 import openai
 import os

-# Configuring the environment variable OPENAI_API_KEY
+# Configuring the environment variable
-if "OPENAI_API_KEY" not in os.environ:
+if "" not in os.environ:
 # OR set the key here as a variable
 openai.api_key = ""